jtpack/nymphes-osc/README.md

     - Possible Values: 1 through 7

 #### /load_file
-- Description: Load a preset file from disk and send to Nymphes via SYSEX using a non-persistent import
+- Description: Load a .txt preset file or .syx sysex file from disk and send to Nymphes via SYSEX using a non-persistent import
 - Arguments:
   - 0
     - Type: String